yoheinakajima/mindgraph/readme.md

    - Refresh the graph to reflect the latest backend data.
 3. **Data Processing**: User inputs are sent to the backend, processed, and integrated, with the frontend graph visualization updated accordingly.

+## Schema-driven Knowledge Graph Creation

+MindGraph utilizes a `schema.json` file to define the structure and relationships of entities within its knowledge graph.
+This schema acts as a blueprint for interpreting and structuring natural language inputs into a coherent graph format.
+It details the types of nodes (e.g., Person, Organization, Concept) and the possible relationships between them, ensuring that the generated knowledge graph adheres to a consistent format.
+This approach allows for automated, AI-driven processing of natural language inputs to generate structured data that reflects the complex interrelations inherent in the input text.

+### Utilizing `schema.json` in AI Integration

+When the `create_knowledge_graph` function processes an input, it consults `schema.json` to understand how to map the identified entities and their relationships into the graph.
+This includes:

+- Identifying node types and attributes based on the schema definitions.
+- Determining valid relationship types and their characteristics.
+- Structuring the output to match the expected graph format, facilitating seamless integration with the application's data model.

+The schema ensures that the AI-generated knowledge graph is not only consistent with the application's data model but also rich in detail, capturing the nuanced relationships between entities as described in the input.

+### Benefits

+- **Consistency**: Ensures that all knowledge graphs generated from natural language inputs adhere to the same structural rules, making data integration and interpretation more straightforward.
+- **Flexibility**: Allows for easy updates and expansions of the knowledge graph structure by modifying `schema.json`, without requiring changes to the codebase.
+- **AI Integration**: Facilitates the use of advanced AI models for natural language processing by providing a clear structure for the expected output, enhancing the application's ability to derive meaningful insights from unstructured data.

 ## Development & Extension

 ### Adding New Integrations